Characters of The Last of Us (TV series): Gail

 Gail (Catherine O'Hara) is an original character to the series.
 She is Eugene's wife and Joel's therapist.
 Joel pays for his therapy sessions with marijuana.
 In her grief over losing her husband, Gail falls into alcoholism.
 She is cynical, not deceived by Joel's posturing.
 Rumors in January 2024 claimed O'Hara had been cast as Gail; her casting was announced on February 2, and her character's name was officially revealed in February 2025.
 Mazin felt O'Hara—a traditionally comedic actor—was suitable for the dramatic role due to her depth, inspired by Vince Gilligan's work on Breaking Bad and Better Call Saul, such as casting Bryan Cranston as Walter White.
 He offered her the role and she was allowed to read some scripts under secrecy.
 She watched the first season after being introduced through her sons, who played the games; one works on the series as a set dresser.
 She sought to bring some "good dark comedy" to the role.

 A scene featuring Joel's therapist was cut from the first season before production, to Pascal's disappointment; Mazin intended to use the idea in the second season, considering therapy an opportunity to discover "what people are refusing to talk about".
 He felt Gail's scenes with Joel were like a "fist fight without fists".
 O'Hara avoided acting drunk as she wanted to relate to Gail.
 She requested to drink out of a cup based on a woman from her childhood who did the same with whiskey.
 The writers found the character compelling and wanted to "ground" her within the world; they thought Gail being Eugene's wife allowed them to weave her into the existing narrative, with both characters being tied to Joel.
 Pascal appreciated acting in a dramatic role alongside O'Hara due to her reputation for comedic roles.

-Several critics applauded O'Hara's dramatic acting abilities, particularly in light of her comedic role in The Studio, airing simultaneously with the season; many felt she was deserving of Emmy nominations for both.
+Several critics applauded O'Hara's dramatic acting abilities, particularly in light of her comedic role in The Studio, airing simultaneously with the season; many felt she deserved Emmy nominations for both.
 NPR's Eric Deggans considered the performance "typically compelling" for O'Hara, and BBC's Caryn James wrote that she "delicately balances some mordant lines with Gail's grief over losing her husband".
 IGNs Cardy considered Gail "a proxy for the audience" but found she "frustratingly delivers exposition dumps" of character's feelings, rather than letting viewers assess.
 O'Hara was nominated for Best Guest Actress in a Drama Series at the 5th Astra TV Awards and Outstanding Guest Actress in a Drama Series at the 77th Primetime Creative Arts Emmy Awards.
+It was one of her last acting roles before her death in January 2026; the character had been set to return.